The Best Ways To Tone Orange Hair Effectively

 Your colorist may use a purple toner if you are presenting with more yellow.
 If you are having more of an issue with a true orange, then they may use a blue toner.
 Again, this job is best left to the pros, so don’t try this on your own at home.

-If you are looking for a more at-home-friendly option, then your best bet is to try a Brightening Shampoo and Conditioner.
+If you are looking for a more at-home-friendly option, then your best bet is to try a Violet Shampoo and Conditioner.
 This shampoo and conditioner are specially formulated to fight brassy orange tones while maintaining the remaining color.
 It’s kind of like toner shampoo.
-It can brighten blonde, gray, and even silver tones up to 80%.
+It can brighten blonde, gray, and even silver tones.

 Using our Brightening Shampoo and Conditioner is great for brightening hair that has become yellow; it also works to prevent hair from turning orange in the first place.
 This shampoo and conditioner duo is even formulated to prevent oil build-up so that you can reduce your wash frequency to extend the life of your color further.
 If you are committed to rocking gorgeous blonde hair, then you should definitely use this duo from the get-go.